Career Advice

 Make the time for regular exercise.
 It does not have to be extremely strenuous, and any amount of exercise may be great for your stress and anxiety levels.
 Exercise can help us focus and increase our energy levels.
 This may make us more productive at work.
 It can also help you release positive brain chemicals that can improve your mood and relieve anxiety.

-You can even add light exercise into your daily routine at work.
+You can even add light exercise to your daily routine at work.
 Take a walk around the office or do stretches during your break.
 Any little bit helps.
 Also, doing a little bit of walking during the workday will take off the stress of needing to get more exercise every day after work.

 You should also make sure that you eat a nutritious lunch every day.
 Eating regularly can help you avoid spikes and dips in your blood sugar level which can make you feel fatigued and cause headaches.
 You should also try to avoid sugary snacks and refined carbohydrates because they can also make you crash.